Storyblok Raises $80M Series C - Read News

 You may be wondering why we added those components to a storyblok subfolder.
 By doing that, we can separate components that load dynamically from the Headless CMS from the ones that are basic to our application, like the router-head.tsx that comes from the initial setup.

-Section titled Dynamic components with TSX Dynamic components with TSX
+Dynamic components with TSX

 To register and render the components coming from the Storyblok API JSON response, we need to define a dynamic component that will be able to render the components we have defined in the storyblok folder by just providing the technical name: